Mechanical Freezing Systems

 Standard cubic feet of gas per gallon of liquid 93.11 74.3

-Purchasing a truckload of liquid nitrogen or liquid CO2 is essentially the same as buying a truckload of BTUs.
-Your goal is to buy
+Purchasing a truckload of liquid nitrogen or liquid CO2 is essentially the same as buying a truckload of BTU.
+You aim to buy

-those BTUs at the lowest reasonable cost, and use them as efficiently as possible in your freezing equipment.
-It is important to know how those BTUs are available to you from LN2 or LCO2.
+those BTU's at the lowest reasonable cost and use them as efficiently as possible in your freezing equipment.
+Knowing how those BTU's are available to you from LN2 or LCO2 is important.
 Liquid Nitrogen Refrigeration

-BTUs available from dry ice snow.Both LCO2 and LN2 are both excellent cryogens.
-There are many times when the decision to choose one cryogen over another is purely an economic decision, but at other times there is a distinct processing advantage based on the physical properties of the cryogen, the nature of the product you are freezing and the type and size freezer you need.
+LCO2 and LN2 are excellent cryogens.
+There are many times when the decision to choose one cryogen over another is purely an economic decision, but there is also a distinct processing advantage based on the cryogen's physical properties, the nature of the product you are freezing, and the type and size of freezer you need.

 The More You Know About Freezers